-California is truly one of the greatest destinations to rent a car, no matter if you want to get around San Francisco, drive along the iconic Pacific Coast Highway, or go for a road trip over to Nevada.
+California is truly one of the greatest destinations to rent a car, no matter if you want to get around San Francisco, drive along the iconic Pacific Coast Highway, drive up Highway 395 to Lake Tahoe, or go for a road trip over to Nevada.
 Either way, California makes for an ideal starting point for your journey.

 Check out our guide to ensure that booking your next rental car is a seamless, fun experience.
 Here’s all you need to know about renting a car in California.

 You have to be at least 21 years old to rent a car in the state of California.
 However, this wasn’t always the case.
 In fact, virtually all rental companies required the renter to be at least 25 just a couple of decades back.
 Here’s why.

 Back in the late 20th century, renters under the age of 25 weren’t exactly profitable for suppliers.
 Young drivers were, on average, more likely to have an accident or get caught driving under the influence.
 Renting cars to young people was a risk that most companies did not want to take.
 Instead of modifying the rental agreements to better suit young drivers, they chose not to permit them altogether.

 Luckily, times have changed.
 Renting a car shouldn’t be an issue for most drivers aged between 21 and 25.
 Some local rental companies may even let drivers as young as 18 rent a vehicle, as long as they’ve had their license for at least a year.
 There is one major catch, though.